ivzap/CSCE-435-Project1/Report.md

-  elements (which by definition is a bitonic sequence, if we have 2 elements a and b, if a < b then the increasing part is the first two elements, and the decreasing part is empty, and if a > b then we have the decreasing part be the two elements and the decreasing part is empty)
+  elements (which by definition is a bitonic sequence, if we have 2 elements a and b, if a < b then the increasing part is the first two elements, and the decreasing part is empty, and if a > b then we have the decreasing part be the two elements and the increasing part is empty)
 * Once the array is split properly, `bitonic_merge()` swaps if the elements aren't consistent with the direction, we want all the lower elements to be on the left side and the higher elements to be on the left to get a properly